Greg Schiano: Playing career

 Playing at linebacker, Schiano was a three-year letterman at Bucknell.
 In his junior year, he led the team with 114 tackles and was named to the All-Conference team.
-In his senior year, he was named team captain, and was named to the Sporting News Pre-season All-America Team.
+In his senior year, he was named team captain and was named to the Sporting News Pre-season All-America Team.

 Coaching career

 Schiano began his coaching career in 1988 as an assistant coach at Ramapo High School for the Raiders football team.
 In 1989, he served as a graduate assistant at Rutgers.
-In 1990, he took the same position at Penn State, and later served as the defensive backfield coach there from 1991 until 1995.
+In 1990, he took the same position at Penn State.
+He later serving as the defensive backfield coach there from 1991 to 1995.

 From 1996 to 1998, Schiano was an assistant coach in the NFL with the Chicago Bears.
 For his first two seasons there, he was a defensive assistant, and then was promoted in his third and final season with the Bears to defensive backfield coach.